synapsestudios/react-drop-n-crop/README.md

 ```

 ### Stylus Variables
-React Drop-n-Crop comes with a set of stylus variables that can be overridden to add your own project-specific theming, as shown below:
+react-drop-n-crop comes with a set of stylus variables that can be overridden to add your own project-specific theming, as shown below:

 ```styl
 /* Theming by overriding default stylus variables with your projects colors */